gumnutdev/docs/docs/guides/authentication.md

----
-title: 'Authentication'
-description: 'Authentication in Gumnut'
-icon: 'key'
----

 # Authentication in Gumnut

 Gumnut uses token-based authentication to identify users and manage access to collaborative documents.

 ## Authentication Flow

 When connecting to Gumnut, you need to provide the `getToken` property with a method to call to obtain secure tokens:

 ```javascript
 const doc = connectToGumnutDoc({